Ron Garvin: NWA World Heavyweight Champion (1987)

 The Garvins next entered in a feud with NWA World Champion Ric Flair in 1987 over Flair's lust for Precious.
 On one occasion when Flair defeated Jimmy to win a date with Precious, he was instead ambushed by Ron Garvin once again in drag as Miss Atlanta Lively.
-During this feud, Flair once stated that Garvin had "hands of stone," This eventually led to Garvin's first moniker in wrestling, "The Man With the Hands of Stone."
+During this feud, Flair once stated that Garvin had "hands of stone," This eventually led to Garvin having the moniker, "The Man With the Hands of Stone."
 The two had intense matches that sold-out arenas.
 The two traded victories, with Garvin winning non-title matches and getting DQ wins on title matches, and Flair getting victories when the title was on the line.
 The feud with Flair took a new twist on September 25, 1987, when Garvin was able to defeat Flair for the title.
-With the NWA holding the 1987 Starrcade the same day WWF was holding its first Survivor Series, Crockett chose to face the strong WWF competition by having Flair win the title.
+With the NWA holding the 1987 Starrcade the same day that the rival World Wrestling Federation (WWF) was holding its first Survivor Series, Crockett chose to face the strong WWF competition by having Flair win the title.
 Flair therefore had to lose the title first and whoever beat him would only be a placeholder champion.
-Most wrestlers declined the offer, but Garvin, assuming that at 42 it may be his last chance to hold the major NWA title, accepted to fill the role.
+Most wrestlers declined the offer, but Garvin, assuming that at 42 it may be his last chance to hold the major NWA title, agreed to fill the role.
 Indeed, Garvin held the title for two months before losing it back to Flair at Starrcade.

 Final feuds and departure (1987–1988)

 After the title loss, the Garvins entered into a feud with Kevin Sullivan and his Varsity Club.
 At the Great American Bash, the brothers teamed with The Road Warriors and Steve Williams and defeated Sullivan, Mike Rotunda, Al Perez, Russian Assassin and Ivan Koloff in a Tower of Doom match.
 Later that night however, Ron Garvin shocked fans when he became a heel by knocking Dusty Rhodes out with a punch to keep him from winning Windham's U.S. Title, thus reuniting the former US tag team champions as heels.
-Garvin was managed by Gary Hart but left after only a few months as a heel before the August 12th card in Norfolk, VA after a disagreement.
+Garvin was managed by Gary Hart but left after only a few months as a heel before the August 12th card in Norfolk, VA after a disagreement, putting an end to 20 years in a Jim Crockett Promotions about to become World Championship Wrestling.